Dr David Plater

 Dr David Plater is an Associate Professor at the University of Adelaide Law School and is Deputy Director of the independent South Australian Law Reform Institute (SALRI) based at the Adelaide Law School.
 He teaches the Law Reform elective that supports the work of SALRI as well as Criminal Law, Selected Issues in Criminal Law, Evidence and Advocacy.

-SALRI is not an advocacy body, but a nonpartisan law reform body formed under a partnership between the University of Adelaide, the Law Society and the State Government.
-SALRI’s small size belies its substantial and demonstrated profile, output and impact.
-SALRI undertakes major inquiries into often difficult and sensitive topics and presents a Report to the State Government with suggestions for law reform based on the extensive research and the wide and inclusive consultation that it carries out during a reference.
+SALRI undertakes major inquiries into often difficult and sensitive topics and presents a Report to the State Government with suggestions for law reform based on the extensive research and the wide and inclusive engagement that it carries out during a reference.
+SALRI has a focus on inclusive and ongoing engagement with regional and Indigenous communities.
 Dr Plater has been closely involved with major SALRI references in succession law, surrogacy, provocation and related issues, abortion, powers of attorney, the common law forfeiture rule, the operation of the Mental Health Act and adult safeguarding and vulnerable parties in the justice system.
 Most of these Reports were accepted by the State Government and South Australian Parliament and led to major changes in the law.

 Dr Plater is also an Adjunct Associate Professor at the University of Tasmania Law School and involved in ongoing teaching, notably with the Advocacy elective, as well as research with the Tasmanian Law Reform Institute.